TejasS-5/Social-Media/README.md

 # React + Vite Project

-A modern React application built with **Vite** for fast development and optimized production builds...
+A modern React application built with **Vite** for fast development and optimized production builds.

 ## 🚀 Features